joshualande/joshualande.github.io/_drafts/2014-02-07-power-querying-sql.md

 and error-prone to have to run multiple queries to find the information we want.
 We can avoid this by joining the tables together.

-When we join two tables on a column, it will create a row in the joined table whenever that value in the join column is the same in both tables.
+When we join two tables on a column in SQL, it will create a row in the joined table whenever that value in the join column is the same in both tables.
 For example, if we joined `recipes` with `recipe_ingredients` on the recipe ID:

 ```sql
 SELECT *